 It’s an active adapter which means it’s a tad pricey compared to its passive counterparts.

-That said, this adapter is quite popular on Amazon and has amassed more than two thousand reviews on Amazon and an average rating of 4.5-stars out of 5.
-As per Fakespot's estimates, around 80% of the user reviews are trustworthy and can be relied upon.
+That said, this adapter is quite popular on Amazon and has amassed more than two thousand reviews on Amazon.
+As per Fakespot’s estimates, around 80% of the user reviews are trustworthy and can be relied upon.

 Last but not least, we have the CalDigit DisplayPort to HDMI adapter.
 This active adapter costs a little more than its counterpart above, but the good thing is that it encompasses all the good qualities.
 It has an HDMI 2.0 connector and supports video resolution up to 4K at 60Hz.

 As with most standard DisplayPort cables and adapters, the DisplayPort end has a button that makes for the device’s safe removal.

 While you do not get a braided exterior, the cabling is thick enough to protect the underlying cables.

 Besides connecting your laptop to an external monitor, you can also use DisplayPort to HDMI adapters if your laptop docking station has more DisplayPort connectors than HDMI ports.

 If you have an FHD monitor, one standard DisplayPort to HDMI adapters should do just fine.
 However, if you have a powerful laptop and a 4K monitor or plan to upgrade to one short, the 4K active adapters will be the perfect bet.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.